Holy Priest Essences — Battle for Azeroth (BfA) 8.3

-On this page, we go over the new Essence system in Patch 8.2 of World of Warcraft — Battle for Azeroth, and we tell you which are the best essences to use as Holy Priest, both for minor and major powers.
-Please refer to our Patch 8.2 Guide to Essences for more information about the Essence system and where Essences can be obtained from.
+On this page, we go over the Essence system in Patch 8.3 of World of Warcraft — Battle for Azeroth, and we tell you which are the best essences to use as Holy Priest, both for minor and major powers.
+Please refer to our Patch 8.3 Essence Guide for more information about the new essences introduced in Patch 8.3 and to our Essence guide for more general information about the Essence system and where Essences can be obtained from.

 Azerite Essences for Holy Priests

 The question of what is the best Essence for healers can only be answered in the light of an encounter's context.
 Since some of the Essences have very niche effects, they will also have niche applications, which we will try to predict in the section below, updating this guide whenever specific, strong uses are found.

 For more information about essences, please check out the following: